 Federal and state antitrust laws are designed to foster competition among businesses.
-Competition helps consumers because it means lower prices and new and superior products.
-Because of competition, businesses are motivated to improve their products and services, lower their prices, and become more efficient.
+Competition helps consumers because it means lower costs and new and superior products.
+Because of competition, companies are motivated to improve their products and services, lower their prices, and become more efficient.

-There are three main federal antitrust laws:
+There are three primary federal antitrust laws:

 - The Sherman Antitrust Act

 - The Clayton Act

 - The Federal Trade Commission Act